Despite this growth and popularity of Marketing automation, many businesses are still unable to fully implement it.

 Low Cost of Entry & Friendly Obligations

 SMBs new to marketing automation are most often deterred by cost and magnitude of contractual obligations.
 There are a few solutions that offer pay-as-you-go pricing in combination with an adequate level of marketing automation.
-Among other vendors, Makesbridge, Act-On and Salesfusion fit that description.
+Among other vendors, Makesbridge, SharpSpring and Act-On fit that description.

 Most Desired Monthly Cost Range: